biozal/biozal.github.io/docs/_posts/2021-05-08-Github-Pages-Blog.md

 Once you have the CNAME record created - go back to GitHub and go into the settings of your repo and click the Pages link.
 You need to tell GitHub that you are using a custom domain name by typing that in and clicking Save.
 There is also a checkbox that states Enforce HTTPS - I highly recommend you check that and save the settings.
 GitHub will generate a custom SSL certificate for your site once it validates the configuration.

 Now I will note that my GitHub page comes up with DNS warnings saying the zone records weren't setup right when I know for a fact they are.
 I think this is a bug in the validation tool they have that validates your DNS hostname settings.
 My site is working without issues and you have confirmed that by reading this article.
-LOL

 And that's how I setup my website.
 If you want to try this and you run into problems - hit me up on the Twitter and I'll do what I can to help you out.